PrintM3D/Quad-Fusion-Docs/printing-guides/bed-leveling-and-probing.md

 If you crash the bed into the nozzle it will cause the bed to skip and fall.
 After this happens your bed might no longer be level.
 Follow the steps below to skip a tooth on the bed in order to level it.
 Once the bed is level within ~3mm you can allow Mesh Bed Leveling to complete the rest.

 1. Power cycle the printer and then turn it on.
 This will make it easier to manually move the motors.
 2. Move the bed up to the nozzle.
-The best way to move the bed of the Promega is by holding the bed with both hands on either side in the center as shown below.
+The best way to move the bed of the Crane is by holding the bed with both hands on either side in the center as shown below.
 If you want to stop your bed from falling down you can place a binder clip on the z-motor belt as pictured below.

    ![4qdhdUQzgRlqtZuL-wheretoholdbed.jpg](../.gitbook/assets/4qdhduqzgrlqtzul-wheretoholdbed.jpg)